-The OCFA provides a single-employer post-employment Defined Benefit Retirement Plan (Plan) for its less than half-time and extra help employees.
-The Plan, which was established on January 1, 1997, provides retirement benefits in the form of a lifetime annuity.
-The Board establishes and amends all Plan provisions.
+OCFA administers the Extra Help Retirement Plan (Plan), a single-employer defined benefit pension plan that provides retirement benefits for its less than half-time and extra help employees.
+The Plan was established on January 1, 1997 and is accounted for in the Extra Help Retirement Plan fiduciary fund.
+The Board establishes and amends all Plan provisions, and has the authority to change contribution rates and investment types.
 A separate, audited pension plan report is not available.